 The Court may be seized of a petition by any person who considers himself a victim of a violation of his rights or freedoms, guaranteed by the Convention and the petitions are necessarily directed against a Contracting State of the Convention.

 To appeal to the Court, the applicant must have exhausted all internal remedies (Article 35 ECHR)

 The sources of rights are relatively limited:

 - The European Convention on Human Rights in itself;

 - 13 additional protocols (most of which modify the text of the Convention).

-Chapter 5.
-Balance of the different principles of the ECHR
+Balance of the various principles of the ECHR

 However, a wide margin of appreciation is left to the legislators of the different countries (Chassagnou c.
 France, GC, April 21, 1999).